peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 {#scenarios}
-# Failure Scenarios
+# Failure Scenarios due to Inconsistencies

-The following scenarios are examples of how things can go wrong when consistency is not enforced by the parent during CDS/CDNSKEY/CSYNC processing.
+The following scenarios are informative examples of how things can go wrong when consistency is not enforced by the parent during CDS/CDNSKEY/CSYNC processing.
 Other scenarios that cause similar (or perhaps even more) harm may